samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 3) "Carmen"
 ```

-The index `-1` will always represent the last element in the list.
+The index `-1` will always represent the last element in the List.

 To get the first two elements of `engineers` we can issue the following command: